Evolutionary graph theory derived from eco-evolutionary dynamics: Application II: Long-term behaviour of a network birth and death process

 \subsubsection{Comparison of average hitting probabilities for complete and star networks}

 Lieberman et al.~\cite{lieberman2005a} show that when using Bd dynamics, the star network amplifies the average fixation probability when compared to the complete network, i.e.~$\bar{\rho}_\text{star}>\bar{\rho}_\text{comp}$.
-By using NBD evolutionary dynamics we can gain further insight as to why this is the case.
+By using NBD we can gain further insight as to why this is the case.

 In source-sink metapopulation dynamics \citep{pulliam1988}, a source is a site that is a net exporter of individuals whereas a sink is a site that is a net importer of individuals.
 A source site is advantageous in comparison to a sink site as more offspring are produced.
-In the star network, to check whether a leaf or the centre site behaves as a source we set $\beta_u=\beta$, $\delta_u=\delta$ and $\gamma_{u,v}=\gamma$ $\forall\ u,v\in\{0,1\}$, i.e.~both residents and mutants are neutral.
-In case (iii) we then have that, from equation \eqref{eq: leaf replaced}, the rate at which an offspring born in the centre replaces a leaf individual is \begin{linenomath*}
+In the star network, to check whether a leaf or the centre behaves as a source we consider the case (iii) (from Table \ref{tab: dynamics compared}) but with neutral residents and mutants i.e.~$\beta_u=\beta$, $\delta_u=\delta$ and $\gamma_{u,v}=\gamma$ $\forall\ u,v\in\{0,1\}$.
+From Equation \eqref{eq: leaf replaced}, the rate at which a leaf is replaced by on offspring of the centre is \begin{linenomath*}